AdobeDocs/experience-platform.pt-BR/help/sources/connectors/payments/stripe.md

 >[!TAB IU]

-Você deve fornecer as credenciais a seguir ao conectar sua conta do [!DNL Stripe] usando a interface de usuário do Experience Platform.
+Você deve fornecer as credenciais a seguir ao conectar sua conta do [!DNL Stripe] usando a interface do usuário do Experience Platform.

 | Credencial | Descrição |
 | --- | --- |